We made these shamrock suncatchers to hang in the window! So pretty and an easy toddler craft for St. Patrick’s Day.

 I laid out a piece of contact paper, sticky side up.
 Henry added gold glitter.
 And more glitter.

 Rip of lots of green tissue paper and arrange on the contact paper.
-We also added crinkle green grass paper [not sure what that's called].
+We also added crinkle green grass paper (affiliate link).

 Oh, and add more glitter in for good measure.